amc19008/Venom_Gene_Annotation/README.md

     qseqid sseqid pident length evalue mismatch gapopen qstart qend sstart send qlen slen

 ## Step 3b.
 BLASTing several fasta samples:
+### If any fasta files are gzipped, unzip them first:

+    gunzip C_stock_nt_dl.fasta.gz
+Then, you can download the BLASTI_tblastn_array script.
+Remember: Edit according to what data types you want to run

+    wget
+Next we can try this using nucleotide fastas in a new directory, copying over relevant files:

+    mkdir nt_multi
+*

+        mv C_stock_nt_dl.fasta nt_multi
+        mv T_serru_nt_dl.fasta nt_multi
+*

+        cp BLASTI_tblastn_array.sh nt_multi
+*

+        cd nt_multi
+Edit the lines in the BLASTItblastn_array script leading to the directory your fastas and databases are in:

+    ...
+    # Directory containing the FASTA files
+    FASTA_DIR="/path/to/nt_or_aa/FASTAs"
+    ...
+    # Run BLAST
+    tblastn -db /path/to/Scorpiones_db -evalue 1e-20 \
+And finally, BLAST:

+    bash BLASTI_tblastn_array.sh

 ## Step 4.
 Python script to retrieve the sequences for one
 ### You will need to first download the getSeq.py script from this git: